OWLcracker/big-data/README.md

 ## Production Example & Recommendations

+Based on the results of the analysis, the following example illustrates how the application could be used in a production environment, what improvements of the architecture could be made and what the costs of the setup would be.

 In this example, it is to be assumed that there is a company that wants to analyze the GDELT dataset in a way so that they can analyze the impact of global events on their and other businesses.
+For example a dashboard could be created, which contains indicators and visualizations regarding specific types of events that are aggregated by country, which could then be compared to the company's sales data to see if there is a correlation between the events and the sales in affected countries.

-The company has a data science team that is responsible for analyzing the data and a data engineering team that is responsible for preparing the data in fitting aggregates for the data science team to analyze.
+The company has a data science team that is responsible for analyzing the data and a data engineering team that is responsible for preparing the data to fitting aggregates for the data science team to analyze.

-Through the results of this project, the company decides to use the aggregated approach to analyze the data.
+Through the results of this project, the company decides to use the aggregated approach to analyze the data, due to the cost- and resource-efficiency of the approach compared to the non-aggregated approach.
-This is because the aggregated approach is more cost-efficient and resource-efficient than the non-aggregated case.
 Furthermore, they
 came to the conclusion that aggregated data is sufficient for their use case and that they don't need to analyze the data in a fine-grained way.